Jeff Wayne's Musical Version of The War of the Worlds: Recording and finalising CBS deal

 Wayne's original budget estimate for the album was £34,500.
 Later he secured a £70,000 recording deal with Dick Asher of CBS Records during an American tour with Essex.
 Initially the deal involved a single album of "thematic pieces" and without any guest artists, but his idea for the album had grown to produce a full-scale musical adaptation of Wells's novel which could not fit on one record, and the idea expanded into a double album with CBS agreeing to fund an additional £34,500 and cover a part of Burton's fees.
 Although his contract with CBS did not guarantee a public release, Wayne consulted his wife and parents who encouraged him to continue and finish the album despite the substantial costs involved in its production.
 When the album was finished, its cost totalled £240,000, half of which was paid by CBS.
 Wayne was "too chicken" to deliver the finished product to CBS himself, so he had his future wife Geraldine, then an assistant to the label's business affairs director, to hand it in.
 After reviewing the album for thirty days, CBS praised its strong story, songs, guest artists, and uniqueness, but doubted if people were willing to listen to a double album of continuous material, and believed its chance of success would suffer with Wayne, an American, producing an adaptation of an English novel.
 However, the label was unaware that Wayne had also produced an alternate version of the album with the songs reduced to three or four minutes and with new introductions and endings, making it easier to get the album on the radio.
 Wayne agreed to give CBS another month to decide, after which its UK division gave it the green-light for release.

 Artwork

 Wayne originally commissioned Roger Dean, best known for his work for the progressive rock band Yes, to produce the artwork for the album.
 After Dean produced some designs, Wayne felt the work did not quite fit for what he had in mind, and proceeded to look elsewhere.
 He approached John Pasche, who went on to design the logo on the front cover, and direct the overall design of the record's sleeve which features paintings from three artists: Geoff Taylor, Mike Trim, and Peter Goodfellow.
+The front and rear cover wraparound artwork depicts a Martian fighting-machine firing upon HMS Thunder Child (although the vessel depicted is a much larger Canopus-class battleship).
 Dean adapted his unused designs for the album for the packaging of the 1987 shooting video game Terrorpods.